pedrobarbeitos/PedroPython/README.md

 ## Dive In!

-Feel free to explore, fork, or contribute.
+Feel free to explore or fork.